What is TasWind?

 TasWind would provide community benefits through job creation and economic stimulus, attract industry to King Island, enhance existing infrastructure, provide payments for use of land and promote the King Island brand.

-Read more about the range of economic benefits the project would create for King Island.
+Read more about the range of benefits the project would create for King Island.